Niyati1/Machine-Learning-Data-Science-Projects/Implementing_machine_learning_algorithms_for_automatic_recognition_of_microstructure_of_materials/README.md

 This project implements various machine learning techniques for identifying the type of material from its microstructure (Task 1) and classifying the microstructure into more general category of ferrous/non-ferrous/others (Task 2).
 Material microstructures from ASM micrographs database and DoITPoMS library was used for training and testing.

-All the models build in this thesis had a different feature extraction technique, to reduce the dimension of input data.
+All the models build in this project had a different feature extraction technique, to reduce the dimension of input data.
 These reduced features were then connected to few hidden layers and classified.

 The feature extraction technique for different models include:
 1. Pre trained ResNet50 architecture